 Consider what you're putting in your hamper and how much space you need.
 Hobbycraft and Amazon sell large wicker picnic baskets for reasonable prices, but you may need a lot of gifts to fill them.
 Wilko sells bamboo open-top baskets in a tray shape for only £2.50.
 The Works offer the same style of basket in more traditional wicker, also at a reasonable price.

 You can also use a pretty plate in a cellophane wrap to present your gifts, or a nice tray – both of which also work as an extra present.

 Crepe paper and shredded paper work well to line the bottom of a hamper – you can find these materials from most art shops – or if you have a shredder try processing a few sheets of coloured paper to make your own.

 Christmas hamper recipes

-If you're making a hamper for a cheese lover - then treat them to some homemade accompaniments like sea salt water biscuits, a fig and walnut slice and spiced beetroot and orange chutney - add in some wine and a round of cheese – or a baked camembert kit – and they're sure to be in love.
+If you're making a hamper for a cheese lover, treat them to homemade accompaniments like sea salt water biscuits, a fig and walnut slice and spiced beetroot and orange chutney.
+Add in some wine and a round of cheese or baked camembert kit and they're sure to love it.